workfloworchestrator/example-orchestrator/README.md

 Sometimes there are resource types that depend on information stored on other product blocks, even on linked product blocks that do not belong to the same subscription.
-This kind of types need to be calculated at run time so that they include the most recent information.
+This allows for types to be calculated at run time so that they include the most recent information.
 Consider the following example of a, stripped down version, of a port and node product block, and a title for the port block that is generated